ugroh/markdown/examples/example.md

 #. the second item of an ordered list,
 #. the third item of an ordered list.

+This is a task list:

+- [ ] Some unfinished task
+- [x] Some finished task
+- An item of an unordered list
+    #. [ ] Some unfinished subtask
+    #. [x] Some finished subtask
+    #.
+An item of an ordered list

 This is a definition list:

 Term 1